joeitu/thesis_report/src/21__easy_token.md

 #### Description of the javascript logic

- To implement the former design, we used Inrupt's solid client browser authentification library[^solid-auth-lib] and Solid client library[^solid-client-lib].
+ To implement the former design, we used Inrupt's Solid client browser authentification library[^solid-auth-lib] and Solid client library[^solid-client-lib].
 Both are client-side javascript libraries.
-The first one handles the authentification to a solid pod, and the second performs basic CRUD action to a Pod once authenticated with the first library.
+The first one handles the authentification to a Solid Pod, and the second performs basic CRUD action to a Pod once authenticated with the first library.

 Our implementation consists of 3 main functions: